lmorchard/fossilizer/README.md

 ![CI status](https://github.com/lmorchard/fossilizer/actions/workflows/ci.yml/badge.svg)

-This is an attempt to build static site generator ingests Mastodon exports and produces a web site based on the content.
+This is an attempt to a build static site generator ingests Mastodon exports and produces a web site based on the content.

 ## Quick Start